sarulse/SampleCode/CakePHPMVCcodewithJS/README.md

 *	There are three sections in the form: Location, Industries and Statistics.

-*	Either by clicking the section icon or title, the section drops down.
+*	Either by selecting the section icon or title, the section drops down.

 *	If the user did not enter the information on required fields, error message will be displayed to re-enter the values on the 	    form.
 This is done through jquery and JavaScript.